agiertli/rhte-camelk-user-repository/README.md

  - Inspect the out of the box kamelet to understand its internal mechanics:
-   - `oc get kamelet jms-amqp-10-sink -n tooling -o yaml | oc neat > custom-sink-kamelet.yaml`
+   - `oc get kamelet jms-amqp-10-sink -n userN-dev -o yaml | oc neat > custom-sink-kamelet.yaml`
  - Inspect the [ConnectionFactory constructor](https://github.com/apache/qpid-jms/blob/main/qpid-jms-client/src/main/java/org/apache/qpid/jms/JmsConnectionFactory.java) and see whether there isn't a constructor suitable for our purposes.
 Consider adding new `username` and `password` kamelet properties and also new ConnectionFactory constructor parameters
  - camel-k will cleverly "guess" which ConnectionFactory constructor to call based on the number and types of the parameters.
 Order matters(!)
  - After applying the changes to the kamelet yaml file,  make sure to alter these two attributes as well: